OverloadFunction/Unreal-Engine-Base/README.md

 These lines are used to identify the game window or process during injection and setup.

+- **`Hooks`**
+  You will need to find the Vtable indexes for the functions we are hooking for your game.
 ---

 ### 3. Dump the SDK (Required)